School of Education and Human Sciences Code

 - Report annually on the activities of the Council and appropriate constituents.

-- Meetings: the EPPAC shall meet four times (4) per year or more often as needed.
+- Meetings: the EPPAC shall meet one (1) time per year or more often as needed.

 - Superintendents' Circle.

 - Membership.
-Membership shall be determined according to provisions of the Council's Charter, which the Dean shall maintain and make available for inspection in the Dean's office.
+Membership shall be determined according to provisions of the Council's Charter, which the Associate Dean for Teacher Education and Undergraduate Programs shall maintain and make available for inspection in the Dean's office.

 - Duties.
 The Council shall: